 Inspired by his pursuance of high altitudes, his bravery, and his many notable achievements, IWC pays tribute to a laureate of several of the highest literary awards in France, the writer, journalist, poet, aristocrat, and one of the pioneering aviators, Antoine de Saint-Exupéry with the IWC Pilot's Watch Chronograph model # iw377714 Le Petit Prince.

 This blue dialed chronograph is unmistakably a Pilot watch to its core, a characteristic that it has in common with Antoine de St-Exupéry.
-With homage to his most famous book titled "Le Petit Prince" or "The Little Prince" in English the author and French Air Force pilot Antoine Saint-Exupery is honored with an IWC Schaffhausen Swiss-made watch for his books which was translated into over two hundred and fifty different languages and voted the best book of the 20th century in France.
+With homage to his most famous book titled "Le Petite Prince" or "The Little Prince" in English the author and French Air Force pilot Antoine Saint-Exupery is honored with an IWC Schaffhausen Swiss-made watch for his books which was translated into over two hundred and fifty different languages and voted the best book of the 20th century in France.